 Attach the unsigned IAA document

-The Research Compliance office will conduct a review of the protocol and any participant-facing documents (e.g. consents) to ensure they align with W&M policy and state laws.
+The W&M IRB office will review submission and attached documents (e.g. consents) to ensure they align with W&M policy and state laws.

-The agreement will then be signed by the W&M FWA Official and passed back to the reviewing institution for signature.
+The agreement will then be signed by the W&M FWA Official and sent to the reviewing institution for signature.

 Once all parties have signed the IAA, the final version of the protocol should have: